beyondstorage/site/docs/go-storage/internal/iterator.md

 All iterators are generated via our code generator under `internal/cmd/iterator`.
 In this section, we care more about the internal logic of iterator and ignore the code generate.

-`ObjectIterator` will hold following things:
+`ObjectIterator` will hold the following things:

-- an `ObjectPage` which carries current object page.
-Every page includes current status and a slice of objects to be consumed.
+- an `ObjectPage` which carries the current object page.
+Every page includes the current status and a slice of objects to be consumed.
 - a `NextObjectFunc` which used to fetch next object page.
 - Other flags to mark the internal status.